-Importantly, in line with the observations of Otthenheijm et al [10, 11], the diaphragm of our severe COPD patients exhibited significantly lower levels (32%) of MyHC protein than the controls.
-The novel finding about our study is that in the diaphragms of the severe patients, carbonylation levels of MyHC protein were five times greater than in the control muscles.
+Importantly, in line with the observations of Ottenheijm and co-workers [10, 11], the diaphragm of our severe COPD patients exhibited significantly lower levels (32%) of MyHC protein than the controls.
+The novel finding of the current study is that in the diaphragms of the severe patients, carbonylation levels of MyHC protein were five times greater than in the control muscles.
 Although increased MyHC carbonylation and reduced MyHC content in the diaphragms of our severe patients cannot be causally related, it is likely that the greater oxidative damage exhibited by MyHC protein in these muscles may have contributed to its higher protein breakdown [10, 11].
-In fact, activity of the ubiquitin-proteasome pathway was shown to be increased in patients with mild-to-moderate COPD [11] and inflammatory cytokines and ROS are well-know triggers of muscle proteolysis [16].
-Taken together, these findings suggest that in the diaphragms of severe COPD patients, highly carbonylated MyHC protein is prone to be further degraded by the ubiquitin-proteasome pathway.
+In fact, activity of the ubiquitinproteasome pathway was shown to be increased in patients with mild to moderate COPD [11] and inflammatory cytokines and ROS are well-known triggers of muscle proteolysis [16].
+Taken together, these findings suggest that, in the diaphragms of severe COPD patients, highly carbonylated MyHC protein is prone to further degradation by the ubiquitin-proteasome pathway.
 Clearly, a future study should be designed in order to explore the exact contribution of oxidants to increased muscle protein breakdown and myosin loss in the diaphragms of severe COPD patients.